thiarthur/eolic/docs/readme.md

-# Eventipy Documentation
+# Eolic Documentation

-Welcome to the Eventipy documentation!
+Welcome to the Eolic documentation!

 ## Table of Contents